gruntwork-io/docs/_docs-sources/pipelines/security/multi-account.md

 # Multiple Infrastructure-Live Repos

-We recommend using a single `infrastructure-live` repository for managing your organization's infrastructure.
+We recommend using a single `infrastructure-live` git repository for managing your organization's infrastructure.
 Sometimes, this isn't possible due to team structure, security requirements, or other limitations.
-You may choose to use multiple repos to:
+You may choose to use multiple `infrastructure-live` repos to:

 1. Facilitate more granular access controls
 1. Separate concerns that do not require shared configuration
 1. Ease the burden of high traffic repos (reducing the likelihood of feature branches becoming out-of-date relative to `main`)

-However, when using multiple repos it is more difficult to share configuration across environments so think carefully about your specific use case before making the decision.
+Note that when using multiple repositories, it is more difficult to share a infrastructure configuration across environments, so think carefully about your specific use case before making the decision.
-In order to accommodate multiple infrastructure repositories, Gruntwork Pipelines is configurable.

 ## Create Additional Repos